 Click below to listen to the entire address:

-The Department of Health said at least 25,246 people have tested positive for the virus, an increase of 734 cases since Tuesday.
-The department said 5,545 of those cases are active, meaning they don’t include people who have died or recovered.
+The state Health Department said at least 30,297 people have tested positive for coronavirus, an increase of 564 confirmed cases since Tuesday.
+The Health Department said 6,439 of those cases are active, meaning they don’t include people who have died or recovered.

 The true number of cases in Arkansas is likely higher because many people have not been tested, and studies suggest people can be infected and not feel sick.

-Wednesday’s one-day increase was the highest since Arkansas reported 878 new confirmed cases on Thursday.
-Arkansas’ cases are dramatically higher since the state began allowing businesses that closed because of the pandemic to reopen in May.
+Arkansas’ cases have dramatically risen since May, when the state began allowing businesses that closed because of the pandemic to reopen.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.